minprog/app-studio/40 Problem Sets/50 Many Lists/10 Assignment.md

 Figure: iOS Master-Detail application

 ## Requirements

 Your task is to build an app according to the description above.
 On top of that, there are some specific requirements to take into account:

 - You will need to add a new screen for showing the different lists that are in the app, as well as a screen for adding a new list.

-- You must implement a Singleton for the lists (see below).
+- You must implement a singleton for managing the lists (see below).

 - Every to-do item needs to have *at least* `title` and `completed` fields, additional fields may be implemented as well.